eniallator/Mapping-Embed-Configurations/README.md

 - Then there's also attributes which will configure the source, where you must include one source
   - Google sheets source:
     - `data-google-sheet`: Contains the google sheet ID (to find this, refer to the below)
-    - `data-gid`: Contains the gid search parameter on a google sheet
   - Custom CSV source:
     - `data-csv`: Contains the URL of the raw CSV itself